TheLancashireman/ledstrip/README.md

 I used a Sharp GP1UV70QS IR sensor.
 It has three pins: 5v, 0v and output.
 The output is connected directly to an arduino pin.

 I used a handset that belonged to a long-dead Daewoo VCR.
+The header file daewoo.h defines the keycodes and maps them to ledstrip functions.

-You can use any old handset, but you will have to determine the coding of the keys and map them to suitable mode controls.
+You can use any old handset, but you will have to determine the coding of the keys and map them to the mode controls in the ledstrip program.
+You can create and use your own handset mapping file.

 You can find more information at https://www.circuitbasics.com/arduino-ir-remote-receiver-tutorial/